 With a scope as big as his last film five years ago, the outer-space extravaganza Gravity, Alfonso Cuarón brought himself back down to the ground and replaced the outer-space vast emptiness with culturally rich imagery.
 He fills the anamorphic lens with all sorts of vibrant Mexican landscapes, whether on bustling city roads or spacious rural areas, where the central family and their housekeeper move their way through.
 Like Ozu and contemporary filmmakers influenced by him, Roma is atmospheric in its depiction of family life and unhurried in its story, but unlike its contemporaries, it is decidedly not minimalistic in mise en scene, it is flat-out filling itself out in just about every impressive (and often very long) shot.
 This utterly remarkable design that fills each frame houses the viewpoint of the housekeeper’s life, though starting off leisurely, becomes exponentially emotional and brings the viewer all the way into her life.

 To call this a slow-burn would be the cheekiest description to give it, but it’s also the most appropriate.
-Evolving through genres from romance to drama to thriller and arguably horror, Burning takes a short story and stretches it to a two and a half hour psychological examination of a love triangle gone wrong.
-Director Lee Chang-dong seems to shoot everything fairly plainly and without an abundance of style, yet over time he generates an intense feeling of unease through the horrid ambiguities of so many plot details, conjuring the worst case scenarios in the minds of the audience.
-Leading up to a stunning denouement that contextualises all that came before, unravelling the layers of the hero-victim dichotomy, Burning is intense like it doesn’t even know it.
+Evolving through genres from romance to drama to thriller and arguably horror, Burning takes a short story and stretches it to a two and a half-hour psychological examination of a love triangle gone wrong.
+Director Lee Chang-dong seems to shoot everything fairly plainly and without an abundance of style, yet over time, he generates an intense feeling of unease through the horrid ambiguities of so many plot details, conjuring the worst-case scenarios in the minds of the audience.
+Leading up to a stunning denouement that contextualizes all that came before, unraveling the layers of the hero-victim dichotomy, Burning is intense like it doesn’t even know it.

 3. High Life